-Also during 2018, the Center entered into an agreement with a financial institution for a separate revolving line of credit with a maximum availability \$150,000.
-Interest is payable monthly at the institution's prime rate of interest plus 1.00%, resulting in an initial rate of 5.25%.
+During 2018, the Center entered into an agreement with a financial institution for a revolving line of credit with a maximum availability \$150,000.
+Interest is payable monthly at the institution's prime rate of interest plus 1.00%, resulting in an initial rate of 4.25%.
 This arrangement is collateralized with certain assets of the Center.
-The arrangement matured in August 2020, at which time all amounts outstanding and all accrued interest were due.
-At June 30, 2020 and 2019, there were no amounts outstanding under this arrangement.
-Subsequent to June 30, 2020 the arrangement was extended through August 2022 under substantially the same terms.
+The arrangement matures on August 14, 2022.
+No borrowings were outstanding at June 30, 2021 and 2020.